WELCOME TO UTILITY CONNECT

-Please - have a copy of your most current statement available, you will need information from this invoice to establish your online account.
-You will need to enter your account number and your name (case sensitive) exactly as it appears on the statement.
+You will need information from this invoice to establish your online account.
+Enter your account number and your name (case sensitive) exactly as it appears on the statement.

 City of Bellefontaine